 If you plan on buying a farm, this is by far the most important resource to consider before you buy a farm.
 Water rights law is very complex and making sure you understand your rights and usage is extremely critical.
 Know if your rights are currently valid and active.
 What are the water sources on the property?
 It is also important to know what year your rights date back to.
 Senior water rights always get water first.
 Do you have ponds, creeks, or wells that you are legally able to irrigate from?
 What is the drinking water source?
 If from a well, test your water for metals and other contaminants.

 A little bit of planning while you are looking for your new farm property can save big headaches in the long-run.
-If you are starting or buying a farm, Canadian Grants Business Center can help you locate the funding to get your farm business going.
+If you are starting or buying a farm, Farm Grants can help you locate the funding to get your farm business going.

-Start or expand your farming business now: the Canadian Grants Business Center can help.
+Start or expand your farming business now: Farm Grants can help.